Simon Fraser, 11th Lord Lovat: Royal pardon

-This improvement in his fortunes was not to last.
+This improvement in Simon's fortunes was not to last.
 The business of the forced marriage and rape was unresolved (it being a matter concerning private individuals, not the Crown), and the Murrays did not relent on this charge.
 When he failed to appear in court in February 1701 to answer the charge of "rapt and hamesucken", he was again outlawed.
 This was followed up a year later by more "letters of intercommuning" (known more dramatically as a "Commission of Fire and Sword").
 In March 1702 William III died, and Queen Anne succeeded to the throne.
 She favoured Tullibardine, rather than Argyll.

 A final blow was received in mid-1702 when Amelia, the 13-year-old daughter of Hugh, the 9th Lord Lovat, married Alexander Mackenzie, who took the name 'Alexander Mackenzie of Fraserdale'.
 This supposedly made him a Fraser, and by the terms of Hugh's marriage contract of 1685, his first born son would inherit the title and estates of Lovat.
 The Mackenzie takeover of Fraser lands was very close to fruition.
 The newly married couple moved into Castle Dounie while Simon was in London, seeking to meet the new Queen.
 On Argyll's advice, Lovat left Britain and headed to a place that might offer a solution to the ongoing issue of his inheritance: the court of the exiled Stuarts, at St Germain-en-Laye in France.